-The weather is finally starting to look and feel like spring!
-I teach outdoor education and everyone was eager to get outside today and explore, and be in, the fresh air.
+Any time of year is a great time to get outside!
+I teach outdoor education and everyone was eager to get outside today and explore, and be in the fresh air.
 We decided to do some easy outdoor nature art for kids and this activity was perfect!

-I teach over 100 3-6 year olds every day and love doing hands-on activities with them.
+I teach over a hundred 3-6 year olds every day and love doing hands-on activities with them.
 They are always engaged and excited when our activities are active and especially when they are outside.

 I wanted to get the children outside and enjoying nature.
 So, we started these outdoor art ideas by going on a nature hunt.